digidem/digital-democracy.org/_jobs/20220-senior_backend_dev.md

 - Opportunity to **play a key role at a ground-breaking organization**.
 You have the opportunity to make a big impact in a small team.

-- **Compensation and benefits commensurate with experience** (the salary range of our current staff is $6,000–8,000 USD per month full-time equivalent), with flexible hours and opportunity to work where and when best fits your schedule.
+- **Compensation and benefits commensurate with experience** $84,000—$96,000 USD full-time equivalent.

 ## How to Apply